What is Cushing syndrome?

-Cushing syndrome is when your body has abnormally high levels of a hormone called cortisol.
-This can happen for a variety of reasons, the most common of which is overuse of corticosteroid medications.
+Cushing syndrome occurs due to abnormally high levels of the hormone cortisol.
+This can happen for a variety of reasons.
+The most common cause is overuse of corticosteroid medications.

 Cushing syndrome is also known as Cushing’s syndrome or hypercortisolism.

-- fatty deposits, especially in the face (round "moon" face), between the shoulders, the upper back, and midsection
+- fatty deposits, especially in the midsection, the face (causing a round, moon-shaped face), and between the shoulders and the upper back (causing a buffalo hump)

 - thinning skin that bruises easily